Pod and Stem Blight

 Disease Symptoms

-The most obvious sign of pod and stem blight is the presence of pycnidia on infected material.
-Pycnidia are small, black fruiting structures which are first seen on the petioles of shed leaves.
-One of the most definitive diagnostic features of pod and stem blight is the appearance of lines of pycnidia which may cover large sections of the stem or they may occur in clusters near the nodes.
+One of the most definitive diagnostic features of pod and stem blight is the appearance of lines of pycnidia, which may cover large sections of the stem.
+These may also occur in clusters near the nodes.
 Pycnidia can also occur in a scattered arrangement on the pods.
-Infected seeds may appear healthy or they may be shriveled and cracked.
-Infected seed are often covered with white mycelium and appear chalky.
-Severely infected seed may not germinate.

 Favorable Environmental Conditions

 Prolonged periods of warm, wet weather during pod development and maturation favor the spread of the fungus from the pod to the seeds.
-Very wet conditions will favor stem infections during pod filling stages.
+Very wet conditions will also favor stem infections during pod filling stages.

 Management